The difference between succulents and cacti is mainly due to the following factors:

 Presence of areole: Areole is a specialized structure from which spines, flowers, or fruits develops.
-Its presence is the characteristic feature of all the cactuses, while unusual in succulents.
+Its presence is the characteristic feature of all cactuses, while unusual in succulents.

 Content: Succulents Vs Cacti

-|Definition||These plants comprise root system, stem and fleshy leaves||These plants comprise root system and stems only|
+|Definition||They comprise root system, stem and fleshy leaves||They only comprise root system and stems|

-|Leaves||It consists of green, thick and fleshy leaves||Absent|
+|Leaves||They consist of green, thick and fleshy leaves||Absent|

-|Spines||Originates directly from the leaf cuticle||Originates from specialized structure called as areole|
+|Spines||Spines originate directly from the leaf cuticle||Spines originate from specialized structures called areoles|

-|Photosynthetic part||Leaves primarily participates in photosynthesis||Stems of cactus are involved in photosynthesis|
+|Photosynthetic part||Leaves primarily participates in photosynthesis||Stems solely participate in photosynthesis|

-|Adaptation||Succulents are adapted to grow in hot and dry conditions, as leaves, stems and roots can reserve water||In cacti leaves modify into spines that protects from direct heat, while stems modify to conserve water and participate in photosynthesis|
+|Adaptation||Succulents are adapted to grow in hot and dry conditions, as leaves, stems and roots can reserve water||In cacti leaves modify into spines that protect the plant body from direct heat, while stems modify to conserve water and participate in photosynthesis|

 |Light exposure||Succulents cannot withstand prolonged light exposure||Cacti requires 4-6 hours of light exposure to grow|